 In order to display the axle loads on a trailer, the following conditions have to be met: The trailer must have an EBS brake system or air suspension that supports axle load monitoring.
-On a trailer with axle load monitoring, all
+On a trailer with axle load monitoring, all individual axle loads are shown.

-EBS, only the overall axle load of all axles is shown in the display.
+On a trailer without axle load monitoring but with EBS, only the overall axle load of all axles is shown in the display.